jyablonski/AmazonReviewsAnalysis/README.md

 ![amazon top products](https://user-images.githubusercontent.com/16946556/76690609-d9e54000-65fe-11ea-8369-25138ae047ca.png)

-I then conducted a Sentiment Analysis and analyzed the top 25 words in the bodies of the Reviews and the top 15 most popular words by positive and negative connotation via the Bing Sentiment.
+I then performed Sentiment Analysis and analyzed the top 25 words in the bodies of the Reviews and the top 15 most popular words by positive and negative connotation via the Bing Sentiment.

 ![amazontop25wordsReviews](https://user-images.githubusercontent.com/16946556/75707751-57f72d80-5c74-11ea-8588-4a98a78d4624.png)